tomthebarbarian/tomthebarbarian/README.md

 - 👋 Hi, I’m Tom (Xin Sheng) Zhang
 - 👀 I’m interested in Web Development and Spatial Analysis
-- 🌱 I’m currently looking for a job as a junior full stack web dev with js, html, ruby, css
 - 💞️ I’m looking to collaborate on web projects.
 - 📫 How to reach me tom.zhang989@gmail.com